gwilliford/Proportional-Hazards-Cure-Models/README.md

 ## File Descriptions

 - ISQ_FINAL_DATA.dta - Stata file containing replication data from Loyle and Appel (2017).
-- Loyle and Appel 2017 Replication Final - R code for replicating the analysis conducted in this article.
+- Loyle and Appel 2017 Replication Final.R - R code for replicating the analysis conducted in this article.
+- Chapter2.pdf - A copy of the article

 ## References